lucy-kim/vertical-integration/README.md

   - reshape coefficient estimate output into a formatted table
 1. `desc_trend_VI.do`
   - descriptive analysis of the trend of vertical integration over time
+1. `robustcheck.do`
+  - robustness check analysis

+## Additional analyses done separately for each condition
+1. `crhosp_fy_VI_cond.do`
+2. `anSNFquality_cond.do`
+3.
+2. `predict_pnltprs_dynamic.do`
+    - create dynamic penalty pressure: in each year t = 2011, 2012, 2013, ..., predict the likelihood of penalty, penalty rate, penalty dollar amount using the own performance (raw readmission rate, excess readmission rate) during {t-3,t-2,t-1}
 4. `ivpenalty_VI_bycond.do`
 5. `andynamicpp_VI_agg3c.do`
   - analyze the impact of dynamic penalty pressure on the integration outcome